LTUC/amman-dotnet-401d2/Labs/Day05/README.md

 - 7pts: Program meets all requirements described in Lab directions
 - 3pts: Code meets industry standards

 - **Readme.md and unit tests required for submission.
-Missing readme document will result in a best score of 2/10**
+Missing readme document and tests will result in a best score of 2/10**